fieldtrip/website/workshop/goettingen.md

 The `restoredefaultpath` command clears your path, keeping only the official MATLAB toolboxes.
-The `addpath(pwd)` statement adds the present working directory, i.e. the directory containing the fieldtrip main funcctions.
+The `addpath(pwd)` statement adds the present working directory, i.e. the directory containing the fieldtrip main functions.
 The `ft_defaults` command ensures that all required subdirectories are added to the path.

 If you get the error "can't find the command ft_defaults" you should check the present working directory.